Jan Bureš: Scientific work

-Jan Bureš gradually dealt mainly with the issues of spreading cortical depression, reflex epilepsy, conditioned taste aversion and spatial memory.
-One of the most important book publications in which he participated with his colleagues was the title "Electrophysiological Methods in Biological Research".
+Jan Bureš' work dealt mainly with the issues of spreading cortical depression, reflex epilepsy, conditioned taste aversion and spatial memory.
+One of the most important book publications in which he participated with his colleagues was Electrophysiological Methods in Biological Research.
 First published in 1960, this book has been regarded as a reference by many electrophysiologists worldwide and has seen several reprints.
-He also contributed to more than three hundred books and articles, thanks to which, according to the renowned website Research.com, he is the most cited Czech neuroscientist with a D-Index of 62 (assessment within a specific discipline) and more than 11,000 citations.
+He also contributed to more than three hundred books and articles, and is the most cited Czech neuroscientist with a D-Index of 62 (assessment within a specific discipline) and more than 11,000 citations.